tanner-johnson2718/MEME_OS_3/README.md

 * Basic C and Linux Skills
 * Warm and Fuzzy for IO, files, process memory foot print, etc.
 * Linux System
-* Basic understanding needed is needed for the following.
+* Basic understanding is needed for the following.
 We cover what is needed as we go and provide an [appendix](./Appendix) for quick reference on these topics.
     * GDB
     * Makefiles
     * Shell Scripting